pvcraven/web-development-class/source/semester_2/assignments/save_form_data/save_form_data.rst

 Step 2 - Submit the Data
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* Find the proper "JavaScript/AJAX/jQuery/GSON" example from "getting data from a form."
+* Find the proper :ref:`json-form-request` example from "getting data from a form."
 * Figure out how to take the important code from ``jqueryPostJSONButtonAction`` and put it in the code you already have for validating, so it tries to send the JSON data we made in step 1.